tytydraco/yessleep/out/I_was_homeless_until_a_strange_man_gave_me_a_free_house_It_came_with_a_set_of_rules_and_something_that_lived_in_the_darkness.md

 I should’ve realised I was wrong before signing the contract.

-*> You, the new owner of the Property, agree to the following conditions:*
+>*You, the new owner of the Property, agree to the following conditions:*

-***> You will not enter the dining room.***
+>***You will not enter the dining room.***

-***> You will vacate the Property if you see the dining room door standing open.***
+>***You will vacate the Property if you see the dining room door standing open.***

-***> You will vacate the Property if a guest uses any of the following phrases:***
+>***You will vacate the Property if a guest uses any of the following phrases:***

-* “***There’s nothing in the doorway.”***
-* “***The eleventh time.”***
-* “***I should stay.”***
+>

-***> You will lock yourself in your bedroom whilst you sleep.***
+>***You will lock yourself in your bedroom whilst you sleep.***

-***> You will not look at the sources of anomalous shadows.***
+>***You will not look at the sources of anomalous shadows.***

-***> You will report all anomalous events to your Agency liaison.***
+>***You will report all anomalous events to your Agency liaison.***

-*> Violation of any one of the above conditions may render this contract null and void, thereby returning the title deed for the Property to the Agency.*
+>*Violation of any one of the above conditions may render this contract null and void, thereby returning the title deed for the Property to the Agency.*

-*> By signing this contract, you forfeit the right to sell the property until the Agency’s initial 12-month research period has passed.*
+>*By signing this contract, you forfeit the right to sell the property until the Agency’s initial 12-month research period has passed.*

 I signed it.

 On an ordinary February afternoon, a few hours after sleeping rough in an alleyway, a stranger drove me to my new home in the suburbs.
 The whole thing was a fever dream.

 Footing a long cul-de-sac was Rosewood House, which seemingly held dominion over the rows of properties leading up to it; not only because it sat at the head of the table, but because it sat a storey taller than its neighbours, shading them from the low afternoon sun.
 Shading them with a darkness that felt alive to me.
 A darkness that ruled.
-It sat upon the house; its Victorian throne of rosewood-red bricks and grey gables.
+It sat upon the house; its Victorian throne of rosewood-red bricks and grey gable roofs.
 The shadow owned not only the property, but the entire cul-de-sac.

 It owned me.